Sojasmine/alana/Testing.md

-  * Search for product sorted by price, name, rating and category.
+  * Search for products sorted by price, name, rating and category.

-  > The sorting bar is applied on all products category.
+  > The sorting bar is applied to all products category.

   ![size](screenshot/sort.jpg)